Bascom Avenue Complete Streets Study

 Past Community Forums

 Gathering public input is critical to the success of all the planning efforts VTA undertakes.
 We want to hear from you.
 How do you use the corridor and what improvements would you like to see?
-Our mapping survey will be available for your feedback until July 31, 2017.
+Our mapping survey closed July 31, 2017.
+Click here to download the online mapping survey summary.

 Wednesday, June 14, 2017